Unleash/unleash/website/docs/reference/unleash-context.md

 **Static** fields' values remain constant throughout an application's lifetime.
 You'll typically set these when you initialize the client SDK.

 **Dynamic** fields, however, can change with every request.
-You'll typically provide these when checking whether a toggle is enabled in your client.
+You'll typically provide these when checking whether a flag is enabled in your client.

 _All fields are optional_, but some strategies depend on certain fields being present.
 For instance, [the UserIDs strategy](activation-strategies.md#userids) requires that the `userId` field is present on the Context.